ibara/snakeqr/README.md

 as is.
 Feel free to port to your Unix of choice.

+The main branch supports OpenBSD/amd64.
+There are other branches on this repo that contain ports to other operating systems and CPU (e.g., Linux).
+Thanks to the following people for ports:
+@kenohassler for Linux/amd64 and Linux/aarch64

 Security
 --------
 To get a binary this small, virtually all of the OpenBSD mitigations you know and love have to be turned off.